Stephen J. Cox

-Stephen J. Cox (born 1977/1978) is an American lawyer who has served as the Alaska Attorney General since August 29, 2025.
-He previously served as the United States Attorney for the Eastern District of Texas after being appointed by U.S. Attorney General Bill Barr.
+Stephen J. Cox (born August 2, 1977) is an American lawyer who has served as Counsel to Alaska Governor Mike Dunleavy since May 2026.
+He previously served as the 28th Alaska Attorney General from August 29, 2025, until May 14, 2026, when the Alaska Legislature failed to confirm him in a 29–31 vote.
+Cox previously served as the United States Attorney for the Eastern District of Texas after being appointed by U.S. Attorney General Bill Barr and in senior positions at the United States Department of Justice.
+Before joining Alaska state government, he worked in the private sector, most recently as a senior vice president and chief legal and strategy officer at Bristol Bay Industrial.